dvarrui/libro-de-actividades/actividades/hardware/nube/nube.md

 * `grant all privileges on nextcloud.* to nextclouduser@localhost identified by 'some-password-here';` Grant the needed privileges of nextclouduser to the database nextcloud with the password of your choice.
 * `exit;` Exit the database configuration application.

----

-## 3.3 Install Nextcloud
+## 3.4 Nextcloud

+Instalación:
 * `zypper install nextcloud`

----

-## 3.4 Initiate Nextcloud
+Configuración:

-* Navigate to the Nextcloud web portal
+* Navigate to the Nextcloud web portal.
 Open http://localhost/nextcloud to install your instance.
 * Create an admin account with a username an password of your choice
 * Select the Storage & database drop down
 * The data folder is set to the default path.